 Staff costs primarily consist of salaries, wages and allowances, pension costs and other employee benefits, and were one of the largest components of the operating expenses of the Group.
-The staff costs increased from approximately HK\$87.1 million for the year ended 31 December 2017 to approximately HK\$121.7 million for the year ended 31 December 2018, representing an increase of approximately 39.7% in comparison.
-Such increase was mainly due to the expansion of the restaurant portfolio of the Group and the increase in the number of staff in relation thereto.
+The staff costs decreased slightly from approximately HK\$121.7 million for the year ended 31 December 2018 to approximately HK\$120.3 million for the year ended 31 December 2019, representing a decrease of approximately 1.2% in comparison.
+Such decrease was mainly due to the cost reduction measures effected despite the expansion of the restaurant portfolio of the Group and the increase in the number of staff in relation thereto.

 Due to the general increase in labour costs in Hong Kong, the salary level of employees in the catering industry in Hong Kong has generally increased in recent years.
-The Directors expect the staff costs to continue to increase as inflationary pressures in Hong Kong continue to drive up.
+The Directors expect the staff costs will remain more stable as long as the downturn of the economy in Hong Kong continues.

-The Directors recognise the importance of retaining quality staff while believe that the resulting upward pressure on the total staff costs as a percentage of total revenue could be mitigated by (i) prioritising internal transfers and re-allocations of employees from existing restaurants; (ii) increasing productivity of the staff by providing training; and (iii) minimising attrition levels by continuing to implement various employee retention initiatives to promote employee loyalty and motivate the employees.
+The Directors recognise the importance of retaining quality staff while believing that the resulting upward pressure on the total staff costs as a percentage of total revenue could be mitigated by (i) prioritising internal transfers and re-allocations of employees from existing restaurants; (ii) increasing productivity of the staff by providing training; and (iii) minimising attrition levels by continuing to implement various employee retention initiatives to promote employee loyalty and motivate the employees.